Assistant Professor (Chemistry)

 United States Naval Academy, Chemistry Department

-Review of applications will begin on October 1, 2020 and will continue until the position is filled.
+Review of applications will begin on October 1, 2023 and will continue until the positions are filled.

 ABOUT THE U.S. NAVAL ACADEMY:

-The Chemistry Department invites applications for a tenure-track Assistant Professor position to begin as early as August 2021.
-The search is open to all areas of chemistry.
-The successful applicant must be deeply committed to teaching at the undergraduate level and will be expected to teach general chemistry in the institution’s core curriculum and upper-level chemistry courses in our ACS-certified chemistry major program.
+The Chemistry Department invites applications for two tenure-track Assistant Professor positions beginning as early as July 2024.
+The search is open to candidates with backgrounds in organic and analytical chemistry, or related fields.
+Successful applicants must be deeply committed to teaching at the undergraduate level and will be expected to teach general chemistry in the institution’s core curriculum and upper-level chemistry courses in our ACS-certified chemistry major program.
 The department is especially interested in applicants who will be exemplary mentors and role models to our highly diverse student population; recently the chemistry major has been attracting a growing number of students underrepresented in STEM.
-In addition to teaching, the candidate will be expected to develop and maintain a vigorous research program that involves undergraduate researchers.
-Candidates who can take advantage of institutional and departmental resources such as support to conduct chemistry education research projects and access to DoD High Performance Computing Centers, an X-ray diffractometer, a high-field NMR, a MALDI-TOF mass spectrometer, a confocal Raman spectrometer, a confocal fluorescence microscope, an AFM, and a scanning electron microscope are strongly encouraged to apply.
+In addition to teaching, the candidate will be expected to develop and maintain a vigorous research program in experimental or computational chemistry that involves undergraduate researchers.
+The department has a wide range of instruments, including access to DoD High Performance Computers, an X-ray diffractometer, a high-field NMR, a MALDI-TOF mass spectrometer, a confocal Raman spectrometer, a confocal fluorescence microscope, an AFM, and a scanning electron microscope, in addition to the more common instrumentation GC, MS, AA, HPLC, and biomolecular production and purification resources, etc., which are shared among the department members for both teaching and research.
+Members of the Chemistry Department, and the Academy as a whole, value diversity in our students and in our ranks.
+We strive to create an open, respectful environment in which students feel free to express different ideas, opinions, and worldviews.

 MINIMUM AND PREFERRED QUALIFICATIONS:

-- A Ph.D. in Chemistry or related field (anticipated completion of degree by June 2021, is acceptable).
+A Ph.D. in Chemistry or related field (anticipated completion of degree no later than June 2024 is acceptable).

 HOW TO APPLY FOR POSITION:

-Interested candidates should submit a cover letter, teaching and research statements, curriculum vitae, provide contact information for three references, and arrange for three letters of recommendation that address both teaching and research abilities.
+Interested candidates should send a cover letter, teaching and research statements, curriculum vitae, provide contact information for three references, and arrange for two or three letters of recommendation that address both teaching and research abilities to be sent to Chair of the Chemistry Department at ChemSearch24firstname.lastname@example.org.
 In your application materials, be sure to address how your experiences in teaching, scholarship, mentoring, and/or service might support the Naval Academy’s commitment to positively impacting a diverse student body including students from underrepresented populations in STEM.

 CONDITIONS OF EMPLOYMENT: